wwwlicious/servicestack-eventstore/ReadMe.md

 }
 ```

 #### Handling Events ####

 This plugin makes use of ServiceStack's architecture to route events from EventStore streams to their handlers which are implemented as methods on a service class:

 ![Routing Events](https://github.com/MacLeanElectrical/servicestack-eventstore/blob/master/assets/RoutingEvents.png)

-To handle an event on a stream to which you have subscribed simply create a class that inherits from `ServiceStack.Service` and add an endpoint for the event you wish to handle:
+To handle an event on a stream to which you have subscribed simply create a class that inherits from `ServiceStack.Service` and add an endpoint for each event you wish to handle:

 ```csharp
 public class PurchaseOrderService : Service